-We saw how the words of Isa al Masih (PBUH) had power teach with authority, to heal people, and even to control nature.
-He also directed his words to expose the condition of our hearts – to cause us to examine our inner person as well as the outer.
-We are all very familiar with outer cleanliness, which is why wudu before prayers is performed and why eating halal meat is practiced.
-The prophet Muhammad (PBUH), according to hadith said that
+We saw how the words of Isa al Masih (PBUH) had the power to teach with authority, to heal people, and even to control nature.
+He also taught us to expose the condition of our hearts!
+In other words, it causes us to examine our inner person as well as the outer.
+We are familiar with outer cleanliness, which is why wudu is performed before prayers and halal meat is practised.
+The prophet Muhammad (PBUH), according to the hadith said that:

 The Prophet Isa al Masih (PBUH) also wanted us to think about the other half – that of our inner cleanliness.
-This is important because though humans can see the outside cleanliness or uncleanliness of other people, for Allah it is different – He sees the inner.
-When one of the kings of Judah who outwardly kept all the religious obligations, but did not keep his inner heart clean the prophet of that time came with this message:
+This is important because though humans can see the outside cleanliness of other people, but Allah sees the inner.
+When one of the kings of Judah outwardly kept all the religious obligations, but did not keep his inner heart clean the prophet of that time came with this message:

 Clean the Inside as well as the Outside

-(In the following discourse ‘Pharisees’ are mentioned.
-They were the Jewish teachers in that day, very similar to imams today.
+(‘Pharisees’ are mentioned here.
+They were the Jewish teachers in that day, similar to imams today.
 Isa mentions giving a ‘tenth’ to God.
 This was the required Jewish Zakat.)

 37 When Jesus had finished speaking, a Pharisee invited him to eat with him; so he went in and reclined at the table.
 38 But the Pharisee was surprised when he noticed that Jesus did not first wash before the meal.